Shuka: Birth

 According to the Hindu epic Mahabharata, after one hundred years of austerity by Vyasa, Shuka was churned out of a stick of fire, born with ascetic power and with the Vedas dwelling inside him, just like his father.
 As per Skanda Purana, Vyasa had a wife, Vatikā (also known by the name Pinjalā), daughter of a sage named Jābāli.
 Their union produced a son, who repeated everything what he heard, thus receiving the name Shuka (lit.
 Parrot).

 Other texts including the Devi Bhagavata Purana also narrate the birth of Shuka but with drastic differences.
-Vyasa was desiring an heir, when an apsara (celestial damsel) named Ghritachi flew in front of him in form of a beautiful parrot.
+Vyasa was desiring an heir, when an apsara (celestial damsel) named Ghritachi flew in front of him in the form of a beautiful parrot.
 He discharges his semen, which fell on some sticks and a son developed.
 This time, he was named Shuka because of the role of the celestial parrot.

 A slightly different story is told in other scriptures.
 One day, the god Shiva prepares to narrate the secret of immortality to his consort-goddess Parvati, at her behest.
 He orders all other beings in the vicinity to leave.
 Shiva closes his eyes and instructs Parvati to make a humming sound to indicate her attention.
 At the very moment of Shiva's instruction, a parrot is born from its egg and becomes an audience to the secret divine conversation.
 Shiva starts his narrative and Parvati makes the sound, but mid-way falls asleep.
 The parrot, however, continues to make the humming sound so Shiva continues.
 After completely revealing the secret, Shiva finds Parvati asleep and realizes that another being has eavesdropped.
 He notices the parrot and chases to kill him.
 The tiny parrot flies into a nearby forest and enters into the womb of Vyasa’s wife through her mouth when she was yawning.
 Shiva arrives and demands that the parrot comes out, but Vyasa persuades him to leave the parrot as if he truly knew the secret, it was no use killing it as it would be immortal.
 Then Vyasa asks the parrot to come out, but it refuses, stating that if he comes out, he will be termed as Vyasa’s son and he does not want any attachment, and wants only moksha.
 This continues for 12 years and it makes Vyasa’s wife bear the pain, as the parrot is growing in her womb as a child for all those years.
 Vyasa prays to the god Vishnu to help his wife.
 Vishnu, who was present on the earth as Krishna, arrives.
 Krishna assures the parrot that no one would kill him and he would be incapable of attachment and eligible for moksha.
 The parrot then comes out in a human form and is named “Shuka” (Sanskrit for “parrot”).